 Figure 1 depicts how an existing user of eG Enterprise can be removed.
-This page can be obtained by selecting the Delete Users option from the User Management tile.
+This page can be obtained by selecting the Delete option from the User menu in the User Management tile.
 In this page, the list of users currently existing in eG Enterprise (except the default admin and supermonitor users) is displayed.
 Each user id displayed is accompanied by the corresponding user role.
 By selecting one or more user accounts and clicking the Delete button, the corresponding user accounts can be deleted.

 If the user list is very long, then deleting a particular user would pose quite a challenge.
 You can then use the Search text box, wherein you can specify the whole/part of the user name to be deleted.
 Then, click on the ‘magnifying glass’ icon next to the text box.
 Doing so automatically selects all the user IDs that embed the specified search string.
 You can delete all the selected user IDs, or deselect a few of them, based on your requirements.